wfortin/vapor/README.md

 It is widely inspired by [Bootstrap 3.0](https://github.com/twbs/bootstrap) and borrows some of it components.

-The project is at it's early stages, some component's can still have _lots_ of breaking changes.
+The project is at it's early stages, some components can still have _lots_ of breaking changes.

 # Contributing